Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 If your existing flat is in an upgraded precinct, you may have to pay an upgrading levy when you sell the flat.
 The 10% upgrading levy is calculated based on the selling price of the flat, or 90% of the market value of the flat, whichever is higher.

-Some considerations you should include in planning for your next accommodation after selling your flat.
+Some considerations you should include in planning for your next housing before you commit to sell your flat.

 Here are some options that you may consider your next flat purchase: